Last Updated on

 These days, we are all so busy with work and never ending to-do lists that it can be easy to forget that we need to take care of ourselves sometimes.
-Sometimes, you just need to treat yourself!
+Sometimes, I like to cook at home to decompress.
+Sometimes, you need a post-marathon rubdown, or sometimes you just need to treat yourself!
 Chicago is full of wonderful spots for self-care and I explored some of the best this spring.
 All four of these places fulfill a different form of self-care and I cannot wait to visit them all again.

 Day Spa Chicago Facials: Scratch Goods

 Customized facials.
 If you want to day spa Chicago, you’ll want to make sure your face gets the TLC it needs.
 Started in 2015, Scratch Goods produces food-grade skin care products. all handmade in-house in small batches.
 I can’t say enough good things about their products, but the best self-care thing you can do at Scratch Goods is their mask bar.
 With instruction, you mix your own personal clay mask and following an oil cleanse and lash/brow treatment, apply it.
 After removal, you treat your face with skin drink, face oils and finish with a warm jade roller.

 The various mask options have different benefits.
 I mixed their sea mask, matcha mask and charcoal mask powders with a brightening carrot juice, but all can be used at home with water.
 The staff at Scratch Goods is incredibly knowledgeable about their products and so friendly.
 The entire experience is luxurious and great to do with friends or solo.
 I have been to Scratch Goods twice now and they are getting ready to make a move to a new location in the West Loop in the coming weeks.
 I cannot wait to go back to check out the new space and try a new mask!